RedisLabs/redislabs-docs/content/rs/_index.md

 {{< tabs tabTotal="7" tabID="1" tabName1="Linear Scalability" tabName2="High Availability" tabName3="Data Durability" tabName4="High Performance" tabName5="Dedicated Databases" tabName6="User Interface" tabName7="24/7 Support">}}
 {{< tab tabNum="1" >}}

-With RS, a dataset can grow beyond the size of the largest node in the cluster and be processed by any number of cores.
+With Redis Enterprise, a dataset can grow beyond the size of the largest node in the cluster and be processed by any number of cores.

-By partitioning your dataset across multiple nodes using a hashing policy, RS overcomes the memory limitations of a single node and the performance limitations of a single core.
+By partitioning your dataset across multiple nodes using a hashing policy, you overcome the memory limitations of a single node and the performance limitations of a single core.

 You can dynamically scale your Redis databases increasing their memory limits or increasing the number of shards, all using the built-in UI.